Joan Harris: Sterling Cooper

-At Sterling, Cooper, Draper, Pryce (SCDP)
+Sterling Cooper Draper Pryce (SCDP)

-Joan is recognized by most (though not all) of the staff as being integral in SCDP's daily operations.
+Joan is recognized by most of the staff as being integral in SCDP's daily operations.
 A notable feature of Joan's new office, which is more of a thoroughfare, than a legitimate office space, is an intercom to the conference room that she can use to monitor meetings with; a feature conveniently forgotten by everyone except her and Peggy.

+She encounters sexual harassment, misogyny and sexist jokes from freelancing artist Joey Baird, who shows her little to no respect, telling others she has no talent and sleeps her way to the top.
+However, she refuses to reprimand or terminate him, as she feels it will make her appear to be difficult to work with and weak to her male colleagues.
+Peggy eventually fires Joey, but Joan doesn't thank her and tells her she did it for her own satisfaction.

-In Season 4, Joan and Greg are shown trying to conceive, but their marriage is strained by Greg's having to attend basic training and later being sent to Vietnam.
-In his absence, Joan and Roger have a brief one night stand, after being mugged one night while walking home from a friendly dinner.
-Their night of passion leaves Joan pregnant, so she and Roger decide to "take care of it".
-Joan makes an appointment at an abortion clinic but in the waiting room, she is mistaken for a mother waiting for her daughter to get an abortion.
-Joan realizes her time to conceive is running out, so she decides to pass Roger's baby off as Greg's.
-Also in season 4, Joan receives a title-only promotion to Director of Agency Operations, in recognition of her role in keeping SCDP afloat amid its recent financial troubles.
-Other season 4 developments include Joan's working relationship with Peggy, the only other high-ranking woman at SCDP.
+In season 4, Joan and Greg are shown trying to conceive a child, but their marriage is strained by Greg going to basic training and later being sent to Vietnam.
+While he's gone, Joan and Roger have a friendly dinner, but are robbed at gunpoint on the walk home and have a brief one-night stand that leads to Joan getting pregnant.
+She plans to get an abortion, and Roger insists on paying for it.
+She travels to a clinic for the procedure, as she waits to be called in, she's mistaken for a mother of a teen daughter getting an abortion.
+Joan continues with the pregnancy and lets Greg believe the child is his.

+At the end of season 4, Joan is promoted to director of agency operations, in recognition of her role in keeping SCDP afloat amid its recent financial troubles.
+However, it is in title only, without a raise in pay.

-In the Season 5 premiere, Greg is still in Vietnam.
-Joan has given birth to a boy named Kevin and is finishing her maternity leave from SCDP.
-She begins making plans to return to work, while her mother, Gail (Christine Estabrook), is staying with her to help with the baby.
+At the start of season 5, Joan has recently given birth to a boy named Kevin and is nearing the end of her maternity leave from SCDP.
+Her mother, Gail (Christine Estabrook), is staying with her to help with the baby while Greg is away in Vietnam.

-In "Mystery Date", Greg returns home from Vietnam, but informs Joan he is being ordered to go back for an additional year.
-However, it is revealed that Greg actually reenlisted voluntarily since the army makes him feel powerful and it is likely the only place where his abysmal surgical skills would be accepted.
+In "Mystery Date," Greg returns home on furlough from Vietnam, but informs Joan he is being ordered to go back for an additional year.
+However, at a dinner with Greg's parents, Joan learns he reenlisted voluntarily since the army makes him feel powerful and it is likely the only place where his abysmal surgical skills would be accepted.
 Joan becomes enraged and throws him out.
 Joan tells him he has never been a good man, alluding to his rape.
 He threatens to divorce her if he leaves, but Joan simply tells him to leave.